About

 AngryPages does not guarantee publication, continued hosting, creator acceptance, payout timing, sales, audience, rankings, recommendations, virality, ad performance, adult-lane approval, processor approval, legal success, anti-SLAPP success, Section 230 success, AI accuracy, uptime, preservation, search visibility, investor access, user approval, or absence of offense.

-Terms: Liability and indemnity
+Liability and indemnity

 Risk is allocated to the actor.

-To the maximum extent allowed, AngryPages is provided as-is and as-available, indirect and consequential damages are excluded, liability is capped by the Terms, and users indemnify AngryPages for claims arising from their content, adult content, ads, AI use, payment activity, chargebacks, tax issues, rights failures, privacy failures, consent failures, source failures, unlawful conduct, fraud, or breach.
+Users indemnify AngryPages for claims arising from their content, adult content, ads, AI use, payment activity, chargebacks, tax issues, rights failures, privacy failures, consent failures, source failures, unlawful conduct, fraud, or breach of these Terms.

-Terms: Dispute procedure
+Dispute procedure

 California forum; no hidden arbitration.